• ISKANDER REHMAN, July 15, 2009

-On the 14th of July, a contingent comprised of more than 400 Indian troops, drawn from the Army, Navy and Air Force marched down from the Arc de Triomphe monument during the Bastille Day military parade on the Champs Elysees avenue in Paris.
-The event took place in the presence of Indian Prime Minister Manmohan Singh and French President Nicolas Sarkozy.
-It, undoubtedly, heralds a new chapter in Franco-Indian ties and the participation of Indian troops in the parade is indicative of a more profound trend which has been steadily growing over the past decade or so.
+On July 14th, a contingent of more than 400 Indian troops, drawn from the Army, Navy, and Air Force, marched down from the Arc de Triomphe monument during the Bastille Day military parade on the Champs Elysees avenue in Paris.
+The event occurred in the presence of Indian Prime Minister Manmohan Singh and French President Nicolas Sarkozy.
+It undoubtedly heralds a new chapter in Franco-Indian ties, and the participation of Indian troops in the parade indicates a more profound trend that has been steadily growing over the past decade.

-During the present world turmoil, the Australian government has announced an aggressive defence policy.
-The White Paper on defence titled ‘Defending Australia in the Asia Pacific Century: Force 2030’ envisages a considerable increase in its defence expenditure and a significant military acquisition programme for the Australian Defence Forces (ADF).
+During the present global turmoil, the Australian government has announced an aggressive defence policy.
+The White Paper on defence, ‘Defending Australia in the Asia Pacific Century: Force 2030,’ envisages a considerable increase in defence expenditure and a significant military acquisition programme for the Australian Defence Forces (ADF).

 • Taliban Flag